ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 with larger bopyrids are likely older than females with smaller bopyrids.
 The three individuals with particularly low thermal limits had larger bopyrids; the low thermal limits may therefore reflect the older age of these females.
-However, unfortunately without proper equipment we were unable to take photographs of these individuals and their bopyrids in order to measure lengths.
+Unfortunately we lacked the required equipment to take photographs of these individuals and their bopyrids while CTmax measurements were being made.
+We are therefore unable to test for this correlation between larval length and host CTmax.

 There are several potential explanations for an increase in thermal limits when parasitized.
 It’s possible that HSP production is stimulated by infestation, thus priming copepods to respond to heat stress.
+It’s commonly observed for infection to increase HSP production.
 Alternatively, previous work shows reduced respiration rates in *Acartia* infested by bopyrids.
 Reduced basal metabolisms may improve thermal tolerance.
 Reduced metabolism may also hinder the thermal stress